The Problem-Solving Traps I Fell Into as a Junior Engineer

 ... but it's also great to look around too!
 You'll quickly come to realize that the world of tech is vast, even within a specific discipline like web development.
 This can feel very daunting, but it's also exciting to embrace.
 I had a lot of fun reaching into modern JavaScript frameworks (Angular), non-traditional databases (MongoDB), and learning how to host my own hobby projects (AWS).

-But is there any use in learning about tech that you're not even using in your job?
-Well, I can easily point to lots of examples where this experience has helped solve problems that future teams I've been in have encountered.
-"How can we make sure we don't accidentally push JavaScript like const that breaks IE11?"
+that breaks IE11?"
 Oh, well we already have a Gulp file, we can throw in Babel and transpile our JavaScript to be more browser-compatible.
 "How can we store all these potentially unstructured messages passing through our system in a way that we can still query them?"
 Well, MongoDB might be a good use case for this due to it allowing schemaless collections with fast insertion.
 "Why is this codebase set up so that we rely on client-side storage in case of using the .Net session?"
 I imagine this gets deployed behind a load balancer so, without sticky sessions or a shared cache, client-side storage is the thing that will reliably persist between requests!

 My advice to my junior self would be: don't be daunted by the vastness of tech options out there.
 Get a good grasp of your company's tech stack, and then find time to explore what else is out there - it'll pay dividends in the long run.

-The Solutions ๐Ÿ‘Œ
+The Solutions ๐

 The solution will depend on what techniques you choose to apply to the problem.
 Different solutions have different merits (scalability, reliability, browser compatibility, monitoring, performance, user experience, etc), and oh man, was junior-me easily led.
 What do you mean you don't think we should rewrite everything into microservices?
 Look, these two parts of the system can scale independently!
 Oh, we don't need that?
 And it would increase operations maintenance?
 Surely not, we got it working easily enough in containers on GitLab, though I suppose we currently deploy everything to on-premise Windows VMs, which isn't really the same...